nguyenhuuhuy/symfony-quiz/README.md

 The database contains question about PHP (Zend certification exam) and other topics.

 The quizzes have the correct answer and you can solve all problems.
+No score will be stored.
+This is only for studying and read informations.

 Installation
 --------------------------------